GC-public-projects/AuthuiFirestoreDemo/README.md

 - fetchAllCities() : the function return a simple list of cities from the "cities" collection

-- fetchAllCitiesWithListener() : the function returns as flow a list of cities from the callbackFlow { ... }, in this one we will add a snapshotListener to the "cities" collection.
+- fetchAllCitiesWithListener() : the function returns as flow a list of cities from the callbackFlow { ... }, in this one we will add a snapshotListener on the "cities" collection.
 In the snapshotListener, the objects created from the query are rebuilt and returned again when the cities collection is modified.
 Flows are a modern approach to handle the data from the listeners but it is possible to use Livedata too.
 By using the same function with and without listener we will prove when some changes will be done, only the composable attached to the flow will be updated.

 - fetchAllCitiesAndIdWithListener() : same than fetchAllCitiesWithListener() but returns as flow a list of pairs in which each city will be attached to its document ID.
-This ID will be usefull when we will need to delete a city from the DB.
+This ID will be useful when we will need to delete a city from the DB.
 Indeed, contrary to the records of the tables from the relational DBs, the content of the documents (record) don't content any attribute (like primary key) to recognise them in order to delete them.
 So we need to return the document ID.
 It is possible to add the document ID to the aatributes of the documents but this is not a good way as we will create redundant info.

 - deleteCity(cityId: String) : thanks to the document ID of each city, the city will be deleted.
 Lets add .addOnSuccessListener { ... } and addOnFailureListener { ... } in order to handle the result of the delition (in occurrence some logs)